laike9m/media/content/BlogPost/2016/Requests' secret: pool_connections and pool_maxsize.md

 [Requests][1] is one of the, if not the most well-known Python third-party library for Python programmers.
-With its simple API and high performance, people tend to use requests instead of urllib2 provided by standard library for HTTP requests.
-However, people who use requests every day may not know the internals, and today I want to introduce two of them: `pool_connections` and `pool_maxsize`.
+With its simple API and high performance, people tend to use requests rather than urllib2 in standard library for HTTP requests.
+However, people who use requests every day may not know the internals, and today I want to explain two concepts: `pool_connections` and `pool_maxsize`.

 Let's start with `Session`:
 ```python